Inundated with calls from customers, heating fuel dealers scramble to meet demand

 “We are way over our delivery capacity for the next couple weeks,” Perron said.
 The company employs about 13 drivers and serves communities in York County.

-“We are very busy, we haven’t seen it like this for a few years, it is insane,” Perron said.
+“We are very busy.
+We haven’t seen it like this for a few years.
+It is insane,” Perron said.

 Even Maine’s big heating fuel companies are dealing with overwhelming call volumes.
-Fielding’s Oil and Propane Co., which has locations across central and southern Maine, notified customers on its website that “due to extreme weather conditions” it is backed up on calls and emails, and recommends customers call first thing in the morning if they cannot get through by 5 p.m.
-Dead River Co., one of the state’s largest heating fuel companies, did not respond to interview requests Wednesday, but said on its website there could be delays, and emphasized the company was focused on serving its current customers.
+Fielding’s Oil and Propane Co., which has locations across central and southern Maine, notified customers on its website that “due to extreme weather conditions” it is backed up on calls and emails, and recommends that customers call first thing in the morning if they cannot get through by 5 p.m.
+Dead River Co., one of the state’s largest heating fuel companies, did not respond to interview requests Wednesday, but said on its website there could be delays.
+The message emphasized that the company was focused on serving its current customers.

 John Wheeler, retail sales manager for CN Brown, based in South Paris, said the company has been inundated with calls over the past two weeks, including from people who have not been able to get oil from their regular suppliers.

-The company’s first responsibility is to critical facilities like hospitals and schools and customers who have automatic refill plans, he said.
+The company’s first responsibility is to critical facilities such as hospitals and schools and customers who have automatic refill plans, he said.
 CN Brown has 26 heating oil and propane locations in Maine, New Hampshire and Vermont.

 “There are a lot of people being turned away by companies they have used in the past,” Wheeler said.
-“We are keeping up with our customer base, we are not taking a lot of new customers in our locations.”
+“We are keeping up with our customer base.
+We are not taking a lot of new customers in our locations.”

 Deliveries for will-call customers are being scheduled out for a week, Wheeler said.